-Inspection reset work took place prior to the inspection plan for 2022/23.
-This took a large number of premises onto the new food law rating scheme through a desktop rating translation exercise.
-There was a focus on highest risk establishments for the inspection plan, and a lot of work was created by the Official Control Verification (OCV) approach in a number of approved establishments.
+There was a focus on highest risk establishments for the inspection plan, and significant work continued to be created by the Official Control Verification (OCV) approach in a number of approved establishments.
 This approach has been established by Food Standards Scotland as an expectation on local authorities.
-It has created a more significant demand in terms of officer time in certain types of premises.
-It has required a large investment in officer time for training and development in the new inspection model techniques.
+It has created a more significant demand in terms of officer time in certain types of premises and skews resource allocation away from other work.
+Our OCV work was audited by FSS during the year when we took the opportunity to raise some of our concerns regarding OCV requirements.
+We look forward to pursuing these concerns with FSS and other Scottish councils.

-There has been a large carry over of inspections into 2023/24 and subsequently into 2024/25.
+We entered 2024/25 with a significant carry over of inspections.
 The fundamental factor at play is the resources available to complete the inspection plan, and accumulation of missed inspections for similar reasons in previous years.
+We have made some headway in reducing this carry over, particularly in the later part of the year when more qualified staff were available due to recruitment and success at professional examinations.
+We intend to continue this momentum in 2025/26